-Because food and beverage manufacturers' speech on healthrelated issues undoubtedly is in part driven by product image and economics, Kasky would restrict speech on one side of these disputes, thereby inhibiting the media's ability to compare both viewpoints in order to ferret out the truth.
+Because food and beverage manufacturers' speech on such health-related issues undoubtedly is in part driven by product image and economics, Kasky would restrict speech on one side of these disputes, thereby inhibiting the media's ability to compare both viewpoints in order to ferret out the truth.

-There also is a heated public debate regarding sustainable environmental practices and whether people should support companies that harvest or treat natural resources in certain ways.
-Environmental groups, for instance, have called on consumers and chefs to boycott swordfish and sea bass on the ground that the seafood industry is over-fishing those species.
-But the industry says that boycotts are unnecessary because fishing companies' new, self-imposed quotas are sufficient to protect the ecosystem.
+- A similar controversy recently occurred in Oregon over a proposal to adopt a state law requiring labeling of genetically engineered foods.
+Interest groups supporting the initiative asserted that food companies are creating "Frankenfood" that is, "something we can't control" and that they are "like little kids playing with a chemistry set in a back bedroom."
+Brad Cain, Labels for Genetically Altered Food Put to Vote, Seattle Times, Aug.
+12, 2002, at B2.
+A spokesman for food manufacturers responded that genetic alterations are "in all kinds of food, and there's never been a single case of illness or any other problem."
+Id.
+With consumer protection regime like California's in place, the spokesman may well have declined to offer such a response, and voters may have been deprived of this news coverage concerning an issue central to the proposed initiative. - There also are heated public debates regarding sustainable environmental practices and whether people should support companies that treat natural resources in certain ways.
+Environmental groups, for instance, have called on consumers and chefs to boycott swordfish and sea bass on the ground that the seafood industry is over-fishing But the industry says that boycotts are those species. unnecessary because fishing companies' new, self-imposed quotas are sufficient to protect the ecosystem.
 Carolyn Jung, Activists, Industry Debate Reason for Swordfish Comeback, San Jose Mercury News, Oct.
 16, 2002, at 1; Beth Daley, Sea Bass Overfishing Tests Industry's Policing Ability, Boston Globe, Aug.
 21, 2002, at A1.
 Such give-and-take is critical to developing effective policies not only for oceans and rivers, but also for the world's forests and mines.
+See, e.g.,

-See, e.g., Glen Martin, Redwood Logging Firm Recognized for Sustainable Practices, S.F.
+Glen Martin, Redwood Logging Firm Recognized for Sustainable Practices, S.F.
 Chron., Nov.
 17, 2000, at A11; Terry McCarthy, Plumbing the Pasture, Time, July 16, 2001, at 22.
 Yet "as public concern about the environment grows, there is an increasing acceptance in executive suites that industrial reform" concerning a wide range of practices "can be good for the environment and good for profits."
 Eric Roston, New War on Waste, Time, Aug.
 26, 2002, at A28 (emphasis added).
-Hence, the economic component of these sustainability debates apparently makes them subject to the Kasky doctrine.
+Hence, the economic component of these sustainability debates apparently makes them subject to California's strict liability regime.